tchapgouv/simple-border-gateway/README.md

 We should probably pin the CA root certificate to help against MITM attacks.

 Signature of authenticated requests are not checked since they are coming from our owned trusted servers.

-## Contributing

-This software is still WIP and we are still refactoring quite often so for now we'd rather get code suggestions as issues or discussions rather than PRs.

-You are however very welcome for any PR improving the CI or the documentation :)